Counting geodesic paths in graphs: Extremal graphs

-The next class of graphs we consider are grids.
+Next, we study grids and determine their geodesic subpath number, which appears to be large and as such a candidate for the extremal graph.
 Let $R_{r,s}$ denote the Cartesian product of paths $P_{r}$ and $P_{s},$ i.e. $R_{r,s}=P_{r}\square P_{s}.$ Notice that the grid $R_{r,s}$ has $n=rs$ vertices.
 Edges of $R_{r,s}$ which belong to copies of $P_{r}$ (resp. $P_{s}$) are called \emph{horizontal} (resp. \emph{vertical}).
 In the next theorem, we establish the formula for the exact value of the geodesic subpath number of the grid $R_{r,s}$ in terms of $r$ and $s.$

 \begin{proposition} For the grid $R_{r,s}$ we have

 \end{proposition}

 \begin{proof} Let us consider a pair of vertices $u,v\in V(R_{r,s}).$ Let $u=(a,b)$ for $1\leq a\leq r$ and $1\leq b\leq s$.
 For a given $u,$ we define $K_{i}(u)$ for $i\in\{1,\ldots,4\}$ to be vertices of the four quadrants determined by $u,$ i.e.